-Your current situation can be depicted as "Youthful Folly".
+Your current situation can be depicted as "The Corners of the Mouth (Providing Nourishment)" transforming into "Decrease".

 In front of you lies "Mountain", representing stillness and obstruction.
-Behind you lies "Water", representing danger and the unknown.
+Behind you lies "Thunder" which transforms into "Lake".
+That means that movement, initiative, and action are being transformed into joy, pleasure, and attraction.

 The Situation